LL2323/Digital-Concept-Tutorial/Tags.md

 ![](images/list.png)
 - `<span>`
   - This element is similar to a `<div>` tag, although rather than used as a block container, this tag is used an in inline container.
-  - This tag can be used to change the style of a specific section of text inside a `<p>` tag.

 ```html
 <!DOCTYPE html>